-Every concussion is accompanied by a whiplash.
-It is therefore nearly impossible to have a concussion without a strain or sprain injury to
+Almost every concussion is accompanied by a whiplash.
+It is therefore nearly impossible to have a concussion without a strain or sprain

-Concussion injury typically resolves quite quickly – for 80-90% of patients, symptoms disappear within 7-10 days.
-However, whiplash symptoms
+Concussions typically resolves quite quickly – for 80-90% of patients, symptoms disappear within a few days to a few weeks.
+However,

 Dizziness is a common complaint among concussion patients.
 However, this may be the result of overlapping issues such as problems with the

-visual system, balance centres of the brain or joint and muscle sensors of your neck.
-After a thorough and conclusive assessment of these
+visual system, the balance centres of the brain, or the joint and muscle sensors of your neck.
+After a thorough assessment of these possible

-possible causes, you can then enrol on a rehabilitation program.
-Visual and vestibular rehab has been shown to resolve visual abnormities
+causes, it may be appropriate for you to enroll in a rehabilitation program.
+Visual and vestibular rehabilitation has been shown to resolve

 Education and Reassurance

-The concussion treatment regime may involve avoiding social contact, sitting in a dark room, avoiding working/studying or any physical
+A misinformed concussion treatment regime may involve avoiding social contact, sitting in a dark room, and avoiding working/studying or any

-The Ontario Neurotrauma Foundation demonstrated that patient education and reassurance is effective in making concussion patients feel
+The Ontario Neurotrauma Foundation demonstrated that proper patient education and reassurance is effective in helping concussion patients